finnschule/finnschule.github.io/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Brown University PhD Student in Economics
 ---

-# Brown University PhD Student in Economics

 Welcome to my website!
 I am a PhD Student in Economics at Brown University iterested in macroeconomics, monetary policy, and labor.
-I was previously a research assistant at the Brookings Institution.
+I was previously a research assistant at the Brookings Institution: Hutchins Center on Fiscal and Monetary Policy with Ben Bernanke and Louise Sheiner.